adamelso/parkstreet/README.md

 Interface: `ParkStreet\Feed`

-Feeds will return the metric data in an array format from any source.
+Feeds will return the metric data in an array format from a PSR-7 stream.

- * __`ParkStreet\Feed\Psr7Feed`__
+ * __`ParkStreet\Feed\JsonFeed`__

-  Decodes JSON from the body of any PSR-7 compatible feed.
+  Decodes JSON from the body of the stream feed.